OlhaZemliakova/posts/README.md

 # test-task-from-ukrghmi

-Create a SPA in Vue 3.
+Create the SPA in Vue 3.
 The application shows a list of posts from API.
 Added the ability to filter posts by title.

 The application uses a library Chart.js.
 I created a graph that shows the number of characters in the post commenters' mail.